helderpinto/azure-wellarchitected-toolkit/security/README.md

 # Security

-The questions and initiatives below are based on the [Security pillar of the Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/security/overview) and on the [Microsoft Security Best Practices](https://docs.microsoft.com/en-us/security/compass/compass) (formerly known as the Azure Security Compass or Microsoft Security Compass).
+The questions and initiatives below are based on the [Security pillar of the Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/security/overview), on the [Microsoft Security Best Practices](https://docs.microsoft.com/en-us/security/compass/compass) (formerly known as the Azure Security Compass or Microsoft Security Compass) and on the [Azure Security Benchmark](https://docs.microsoft.com/en-us/azure/security/benchmarks/overview).
 Reflect on each question and priorize/plan the initiatives of the Security playbook.

 ## Questions to make